Dudley Colin Suttor, was born at Koorawatha in 1892, whilst his parents, Walter and Louisa (Nee Monro), were living at the property “Warrangong”.

 Eventually Dud and Betty retired to 29 Edward Street, Narraweena (Dee Why), sometime around 1952, where Dud started a lawn mowing business and developed a large vegetable garden in his back yard.

 Ever the sportsman, and excellent swimmer and body surfer, Dudley Colin Suttor passed away in 1962 aged 70 years whilst competing in a 55 yard RSL swimming

 race at the Dee Why pool.
 His wife Betty later lived at Queenscliff and died at Toronto in 1986 aged 92.

 Judith and Horace Norton “Dear William – The Suttors of Brucedale” 1994, 929.20994 Margaret Piddington “Over Cherry Tree Hill” 1989, ISBN 0 7316 6398 5

 Lieutenant G.H.
 Goddard for the AIF Sports Control Board “Soldiers and Sportsmen” 1919.
-“In the Field and On the Field” – A Highlight History of the Australian Army Rugby Union – Published around 2012.
-Press clippings of the time in possession of the Blackmore family.
+Marcus Fielder – “In the Field and On the Field” – A Highlight History of the Australian Army Rugby Union – Published around 2012 and updated and republished in 2017.
+Marcus Fielder – “Comrades in Arms and Rugby” – The remarkable achievements of the 1919 AIF Rugby Union Squad – Published in 2018.
+Press clippings and photos of the time in possession of the Blackmore/Suttor family.